Texts, photos, videos: © Patrick Kersalé 1998-2020, except special mention.

 The iconography of the Baphuon is almost entirely devoted to the Reamker, but musical instruments are rare.
 Only two scenes show drums.
 On the other hand, it is the first appearance of a ‘large shoulder carried drum’.
 On the other hand, we don't know if it is a barrel drum or a frame drum because it is presented, here and in all Angkorian iconography, from the front.
 This type of big drum is widely quoted in the various versions of the Reamker.
 On two of the scenes, we can also see short and long cylindrical drums.

 This lintel comes from Wat Baset, a temple in the Battambang region.
 It is dated 11th-12th centuries.
 It is now visible at the Musée Guimet in Paris (ref MG18218).

 He depicts several scenes: the alliance of Sugrîb with Ream and Laks, the fight of the two monkey brothers Sugrîb and Bâlî and death of the latter.

 At the top of the general scene we can see two musical monkeys and three instruments.
 It is a unique case in all Angkorian iconography to see a character playing two instruments simultaneously.
 On the left, there is a goblet drum with its device for tensioning the skin by lacing.
 On the right, a cylindrical drum struck with a wand and a trumpet with a makara mouthpiece.

-This scene belongs to the great bas-relief of the Battle of Langka of the west gallery, north wing, of Angkor Wat.
-The musicians are the monkeys of Hanuman's army thrown by Prince Ream to deliver Seda owned by Reap, King of Langka.
+This scene belongs to the great bas-relief of the Battle of Lanka of the west gallery, north wing, of Angkor Wat.
+The musicians are the monkeys of Hanuman's army thrown by Prince Ream to deliver Seda owned by Reap, King of Lanka.

 From right to left, we can see a pair of horns, a conch, a goblet drum, an hourglass drum with its carrying bow in the form of two crossed nagas, a small cylindrical drum and a ‘large shoulder carried drum’.